walnuthanhan/walnuthanhan/README.md

 ### My name is Kiara Han Trinh
 🌱 Software engineer by day, artist by night.

-🌱 With experience in Backend Development, Frontend Development, and Product Management, I am currently looking for full-time Software Engineering roles starting in June 2024.
+🌱 With experience in Backend Development, Frontend Development, and Product Management, I am currently looking for full-time Software Engineering roles starting in July 2024.

 🌱 A few facts about me: